-Of course we also recommend that you don't use file: // access at all, apart from local testing purposes.
+We also recommend that you don't use file:// access at all, apart from local testing purposes.
 Using a server is more secure and more reliable for all but single-developer use.

 3.1.3.
 Local Access to the Repository